What are dental implants? What are they made of?

 When a row of teeth is linked in this way, any problem happening to just one member tooth would require

 the entire bridge to be removed.
 Logically therefore, if the adjacent teeth used for the bridge are perfect and without defect, they are most likely to produce a lasting result.
-Paradoxically, when they are perfect, a lot of people are loathe to allow the dentist to trim them down.
+Paradoxically, when they are perfect, a lot of people are loathe allowing the dentist to trim them down.
 Conversely, when they have been heavily filled, most people would be very happy to have them covered over with shiny new porcelain, not realizing that using heavily weakened teeth to carry more weight in a bridge may cause them to fail earlier.

 Dental implants are currently the best way to replace missing teeth.
 They have been used for many years now and have a proven track record of high success rates.
 They resemble our natural teeth architecture best because they allow the replacements to remain individual for easy cleaning like our own teeth.
 They are flexible in allowing single teeth, bridges or even dentures to be fitted on top.